Skip to main content

 3. Go to the webpage you want to translate.

-4. A translate button will appear to the right of the address bar.
+4. A translate button will appear.
 Translations may not be available for all pages.

 5. Select the translate button and your preferred language.